Skip to main content

 • Framework: PyTorch included

-You do not need to configure drivers or install CUDA manually when using the base image.
+You don’t need to install drivers or CUDA manually when using the base image.

 Custom images

-If you have uploaded your own VM image, it appears in the image dropdown once it has been reviewed and approved.
-The dropdown label shows the image display name and OS family; the detail line below it shows the image slug and a partial hash for verification.
+Custom images uploaded to your account appear in the image dropdown once they’ve been reviewed and approved.
+The dropdown shows the display name and OS family; the detail line shows the image slug and a partial hash for verification.

 Custom images must pass an Ornn security scan before they become available for selection.
 To submit an image for approval, contact Ornn support.

-Only images with a clean scan status are shown in the dropdown.
-Images that are pending review, blocked, or revoked are not available for selection.
+Only images with a clean scan status appear in the dropdown.
+Images that are pending review, blocked, or revoked aren’t available for selection.

 What’s next